dbssyck/tanysiptera/README.md

 ![](https://latex.codecogs.com/svg.image?a)
 having the smaller set of measurements and population
 ![](https://latex.codecogs.com/svg.image?b)
-with larger set of measurements..
+with larger set of measurements.

 #### Usage

 	vocal_diagnose(data, min.sample, prose)

+data: Dataframe containing vocal parameters.
 Each row should include parameters from one vocal sample (i.e., one individual).
-The first column must contain taxa/population assignment of the sample, and subsequent columns should contain measurements of one vocal parameter each.
+Column 1 must contain taxa/population assignment of the sample, and subsequent columns must contain measurements of one vocal parameter each.
 Row and column names need not be specified, but setting column names corresponding to each vocal parameter will allow results to be easily read.

-min.sample refers to the minimum sample size allowed for each taxa/populations for the Isler criterion to be tested.
-Default = 2.
+min.sample: Default = 2.
+Minimum sample size allowed for each taxa/populations for Isler test to be tested.

-prose (either TRUE/FALSE, Default FALSE) does not affect results, but the way they will be presented.
-If TRUE, the result will be a dataframe with each rownames "Taxa 1 vs Taxa 2" each.
-If FALSE, the result will be a data be a dataframe with Taxa 1 in first column and Taxa 2 in second column.
+prose: TRUE/FALSE.
+Default = FALSE.
+If TRUE, the result will be a dataframe with rownames spelled out as "Taxa 1 vs Taxa 2" for each pairwise comparison.
+If FALSE, the result will be a dataframe with Taxa 1 in first column and Taxa 2 in second column for each pairwise comparison.
+Does not affect results.

 #### Outputs

-The output object diagnose is a list of three objects.

-diagnose$diagnosability informs whether each pairwise Isler criterion test is diagnosable.
+diagnose$diagnosability: informs whether each pairwise Isler test is diagnosable.
 NA = no, "1" = yes.

-diagnose$inspect provides information on the specific criteria that was met in the Isler criterion test (overlap in raw measurements and overlap in Isler formula respectively).
-"1": only criterion 1 was met
+diagnose$inspect: provides information on the specific criteria that was met in the test "1": only criterion 1 was met
 "2": only criterion 2 was met
-"3": both criteria 1 and 2 were met (i.e., the pairs are diagnosable according to the Isler criterion)
+"3": both criteria 1 and 2 were met (i.e., the pairs are diagnosable according to the Isler test)

 diagnose$param.sum provides information on the number of pairs that could were diagnosable by each respective vocal parameter.